engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 Another member function of a dynamic array is push() and it appends an element to the end of the array.

-I'm creating such a function: function addElement(uint item).
+Let's create such a function for adding element.
 It's pushing the item to the end of the number's array.

-The contract was compiled successfully and I am deploying it.

 If a variable is public, like our dynamic, a getter function is automatically created.
-So let's see the length of the array.
+Let's see the length of the array.
 And there are no elements in the array, so its length is zero.

 Now let's fetch the elements of the array, the element at index 0, the element at index 1, and 2.